avansp/old-jekyll-avansp.github.io/_posts/2015-04-25-significant-problem.md

 This is completely a misleading statement of statistical significance test.
 Yes, $$p$$<0.001 is statistically significance, but for the existence of the reported $$R$$ value.
 It merely means there is a very small probability the $$R$$ value was found by chance.
 The $$R$$ values themselves are indeed significantly low.
 It should be the authors' interest - *as a scientist* - to investigate why they were low.

 This case appears to be common in many fields.
-In medicine, psychology and economics, statistical significance has been their idol.
+In medicine, psychology and economics, statistical significance has been their main goal.
 Statistical significance has - *as Ziliak and McCoskey said* - cost jobs, justice and lives.
 Damage has been done, but we need to change.
 Do you know that [Basic and Applied Social Psychology Journal](http://www.tandfonline.com/toc/hbas20) is now [rejecting papers containing $$p$$-value](http://www.nature.com/news/psychology-journal-bans-p-values-1.17001)?

-So let's forget about the $$p$$-value, because science depends on size or magnitude, not just existence.
-The existence does not have size.
-Therefore, please, **don't be a sizeless scientist**.
+So do not stop until $$p$$-value, because science depends on size or magnitude, not just existence.